P-A-R-H-A-M/bluerayinstallscript/README.md

 # bluerayinstallscript
-Install scripts for different distros and operating systems to get my stuff running quick and easy
+Install scripts for different distros and operating systems to get stuff running quick and easy

 # Installation
-clone the repository by downloading zip or using git do "sudo sh \*filename\*", replacing filename with the correct file for your distro and type in the passwd
+Clone the repository by downloading zip or using git.
+Do ```chmod +x installscript.sh ``` to make it executable then do ```./installscript.sh``` to execute the script